Associate Professor of Strategy

 12. Jen Brown and Dylan Minor.
 October 2014.
 “Misconduct in Financial Services: Differences across Organizational Forms” (under review)

-ABSTRACT: We examine misconduct in credence good markets with price taking experts.
-We propose a market-level model in which price-taking experts extract surplus based on the value of their firm’s brand and their own skill.
-We test the predictions of the model using sales complaint data for exclusive and independent insurance agents.
-We find that exclusive insurance agents working for large branded firms are more likely to be the subject of a justified sales complaint, relative to independent experts, despite doing substantially less business.
+ABSTRACT: We examine misconduct in a financial services market with price taking experts.
+Using sales complaint data for exclusive and independent insurance agents, we find that exclusive insurance agents working for large branded firms are more likely to be the subject of a justified sales complaint, relative to independent experts, despite doing substantially less business.
 In addition, more experienced experts attract more complaints per year.
 We propose a market-level model in which price-taking experts extract surplus based on the value of their firm’s brand and their own skill.